astudios-org/astudios/MANUAL.md

 ```

-### as-man update
+### astudios update

 ```
 OVERVIEW: Update the list of available versions of Android Studio

-This is an alias for `as-man list --force`.
+This is an alias for `astudios list --force`.
 It forces a refresh of the local cache of available Android Studio versions from the JetBrains server.

-USAGE: as-man update
+USAGE: astudios update

 ```

-### as-man version
+### astudios version

 ```
-OVERVIEW: Print the version number of as-man itself
+OVERVIEW: Print the version number of astudios itself

-USAGE: as-man version
+USAGE: astudios version

 ```